If you’re wondering how to escape the heat of the day this summer, make your way up to St Mary’s church, Ross-on-Wye and explore the Hedgehog Trail.

 An annual Hedgehog Festival is held in September each year.
 This year, the Festival will be held on Sunday sixteenth September from 11am – 4pm down by the Hope & Anchor pub next to the River Wye.
 It is Ross-on-Wye’s ‘green’ festival – providing an opportunity to learn more about hedgehogs, buy plants, arts and crafts made from natural materials, find out how to entice bees, butterflies and hedgehogs into your garden as well as participate in lots of nature-based activities and for all age groups (including the grown-ups).

-An enthusiastic group of volunteers are helping the Marine Conservation Society (MCS) to educate local businesses in Ross-on-Wye on reducing (or discontinuing) ‘unnecessary plastic’ especially takeaway cups, plastic straws, plastic cutlery and stirrers, plastic plates, condiment sachets, plastic bottles and plastic bags they give to customers with food orders.
-They are celebrating an early success because The Royal, Kings Head, Leonards 39 and Truffles have already said ‘No to Unnecessary Plastic!’
+An enthusiastic group of volunteers are helping the Marine Conservation Society (MCS) to educate local businesses in Ross-on-Wye on reducing (or discontinuing) ‘unnecessary plastic’ use, especially the takeaway cups, plastic straws, plastic cutlery and stirrers, plastic plates, condiment sachets, plastic bottles and plastic bags they give to customers with food orders.
+They are celebrating an early success because already The Royal Hotel, Kings Head Hotel, Leonards at 39 and Truffles Delicatessen have said ‘No to Unnecessary Plastic!’

-So, whilst one group focuses on single use plastic in businesses, another group is focusing on how we can all change our shopping habits to reduce the amount of unnecessary plastic going into landfill: Your Unnecessary Plastic (YUP!)
-Each month, YUP! volunteers write a column in the Ross Gazette which focuses on an everyday item and lists an alternative (unnecessary plastic) option for readers to try as well as provides them with a recipe to make their own.
+So, whilst one group concentrates on single use plastic in businesses, another group, Your Unnecessary Plastic (YUP!), is focusing on how we can all change our shopping habits to reduce the amount of unnecessary plastic going into landfill.
+Each month YUP! volunteers write a column in the Ross Gazette which identifies an everyday item and lists an alternative (unnecessary plastic) option for readers to try as well as providing them with a recipe to make their own.
 YUP! is also asking local people to contribute their ideas, recipes and recommendations.

 There are also many other related initiatives in Ross-on-Wye:

 DRINKING WATER REFILLS: we have an incredible number of shops and cafés providing free drinking water refills – just ask!
-Help reduce landfill and your pocket!
+Help reduce landfill and the cost to your pocket!

 UPCYCLING: there are over 18 independent shops in the town centre that sell a wonderful range of quality up-cycled goods.
-Check out our ‘Vintage Shopping Trail’ (Caroline – could you put a link to the Trail .. or upload the maps)
+Check out our ‘Vintage Shopping Trail’ https://visitrossonwye.com/

 REFURBISHING: volunteers refurbish bicycles and sell them from their site at the Overross Garage, Ledbury Road, Ross-on-Wye, HR9 7AS (next door to the Plough Inn and opposite the new Co-op supermarket).